04 Dec 2015News

 Apart from their artistic development, participants have cited numerous other personal, professional and community benefits to being involved in the program.

 SSI Arts & Culture Coordinator Carolina Triana said arts initiatives were a powerful tool for refugee and asylum seeker settlement.
-Both visual storytelling workshops run by CuriousWorks in partnership with SSI to date have helped participants find a creative voice and contributed to build confidence and develop language skills among participants, Ms Triana said.
+Both visual storytelling workshops run by CuriousWorks in partnership with SSI to date have helped participants find a creative voice and contributed to building confidence and developing language skills among participants, Ms Triana said.

 “As a young person growing up in western Sydney I’ve always wanted to engage with arts programs,” Mr Gonzalez said.
 “When I was younger I saw lots of organisations, facilitators and artists but I’ve never seen anyone do things the way CuriousWorks does things.